Supersedes 063 FW 1, FWM 288, 12/31/96

 C. Another form of discrimination is a recipient’s failure to make a reasonable program modification to provide access for a person with a disability.

 1.10 What happens when WSFR discovers discrimination in a recipient’s program?
 When we discover discrimination, we expect the recipient to change policies and practices to eliminate discrimination.
 If the recipient does not voluntarily eliminate the discrimination, WSFR may refer the matter to the DOI OCR for enforcement actions which may include sanctions.
 Sanctions may include the termination of funding or a DOI referral to DOJ for civil enforcement through the Federal Courts.

 1.11 Where can you find out more about the Public Access Civil Rights Program?
 You can learn more about the program by reading 063 FW 2 and 063 FW 3.
 You may also read the “Guidelines for Compliance With Federal Assistance Nondiscrimination Requirements” handbook, which is available on our Handbooks Web site.

 For information on the content of this chapter, contact the Division of Policy and Programs in the Office of Federal Assistance.
-For more information about this Web site, contact Krista Holloway in the Division of Policy and Directives Management, at Krista_Holloway@fws.gov.
+For more information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management, at Krista_Bibb@fws.gov.